linrax: A JAX Compatible, Simplex Method Linear Program Solver: Linear Programs in JAX

-To overcome this incompatibility, we introduce a modification of the simplex method, presented as Algorithm~\ref{alg:simplex}.
-This implementation largely follows standard practice for the tableau simplex method, but introduces an extra step before constructing the tableau for phase two.
-Since we do not assume that $A$ is full rank, auxiliary variables may remain in the active set after phase one even if the problem is feasible, and these variables cannot simply be discarded as is standard.
-Instead, we modify the tableau rows corresponding to these variables so that they are chosen as exiting variables on the first opportunity in phase 2.
-Once they exit the active set, they will not enter again, since the objective in~\eqref{eq:LP_Def_General} does not depend on the auxiliary variables.
+To overcome this incompatibility, we introduce Algorithm~\ref{alg:simplex}, a modification of the simplex method.
+We largely follow standard practice, but modify the ratio test during the second phase.
+Since we do not assume full rank $A$, auxiliary variables may remain in the active set after phase one, and JAX prevents us from discarding these variables as is standard.
+Instead, during the ratio test in phase 2, we use the \emph{absolute} rate of change for these variables rather than ignoring negative components.
+In feasible problems, every auxiliary variable is 0 after phase 1.
+Therefore, Algorithm~\ref{alg:simplex}, Line~\ref{alg:simplex:pivot_gate} ensures that whenever an entering variable that would affect the value of any remaining auxiliary variables is chosen, that variable gets 0 in the ratio test\footnote{A previous version of this work used a different approach that terminated with a sub-optimal solution on some problems.}.
+Since $b \ge 0$ by~\eqref{eq:LP_Def_Canonical}, this is the lowest ratio possible, and these variables exit the active set.
+Once they exit, they will not enter again, since~\eqref{eq:LP_Def_General} does not depend on auxiliary variables.

-If the problem is feasible, then every auxiliary variable must have a value of 0 at then end of phase one.
-Therefore, the modification to the tableau in Algorithm~\ref{alg:simplex}, Line~\ref{alg:simplex:prune} ensures that whenever an entering variable that would affect the value of any of the auxiliary variables remaining in the active set is chosen, the auxiliary variables receive a ratio of 0 in the ratio test.
-Since~\eqref{eq:LP_Def_Canonical} guarantees $b \ge 0$, this is the lowest ratio possible, and these variables exit the active set.